 DMACC Urban has hosted campus honeybees for over ten years.
 Our bees pollinate the plants in our prairies and food forest.
 They are also an amazing hands-on teaching and learning tool.
 Over the years, students have participated in beekeeping duties from the installation of new hives to the extraction and processing of honey.
 Proceeds from honey sales support our beekeeping program.

 DMACC Urban is working towards Bee Campus USA status, a certification from the renowned and respected Xerxes Society.
-This certification recognizes pollinator and conservation efforts at colleges and universities, and includes the creation of pollinator habitat as well as community outreach and educational programing.
+This certification recognizes pollinator and conservation efforts at colleges and universities, and includes the creation of pollinator habitat as well as community outreach and educational programming.

 Pollinators, such as honeybees, are tremendously important.
 Without pollinators, the